Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 After running this analysis, for every backedge $b$, for every variable $x$ present in $s$, iff $\exists b_p, b_s: b_p \in predecessors(b) \text{ and } b_s \in successors(b) \text{ and } \llbracket b_p \rrbracket(x) > \llbracket b_s \rrbracket(x)$, a $\killDataFlow(x)$ instruction must be inserted after $b$.

-> Note: this analysis may seem to contain an infinite lattice (a lattice of natural numbers) and to therefore diverge on some graphs, but, if we assume that every backedge is marked with a `backedge` instruction, it is trivial to prove that no number in this lattice will ever exceed the number of assignments in the analyzed program as any loop in the graph contains at least one backedge
+> Note: this analysis may seem to contain an infinite lattice (a lattice of natural numbers) and to therefore diverge on some graphs, but, if we assume that every backedge is marked with a `backedge` instruction, it is trivial to prove that no number in this lattice will ever exceed the number of assignments in the analyzed program as any loop in the graph contains at least one backedge, which effectively makes the lattice finite

 TODO(check this up)